tabitha-n/DataBreachTracker-API/README.md

     🌐 Secure API Practices

-• Proxy to external API: The app queries Have I Been Pwned on behalf of the user.
-This prevents users from exposing personal data directly.
+• Acts as a proxy to Have I Been Pwned, handling requests on behalf of users so that personal information is never sent directly to the external service.
+This protects sensitive data while still providing breach information for organisations.

-∙ User-Agent header: Properly identifies the app to the external API, a small but important step in secure communication.
+∙ Adds a User-Agent header to identify the app securely when calling external APIs.

     🔑 Hibernate & Security